 Baby steps take courage.
 Baby steps are a huge risk to your ego because they are so easy.
 SO easy!
 The ego wants big deals, major accomplishments, huge weight-loss, and fast results.
 In other words, the ego likes adjectives, not nouns.
 Those adjectives guarantee that you’ll stay stuck and never try anything new.
 Over time you’ll get that deals, accomplishments, weight-loss, and results feel pretty good — even without adjectives.

-Now, try this as an exercise:
+Now, try this as an exercise for the New Year: